 Selby - Akaska is a very small town located in the state of South Dakota.
 With a population of 1,685 people and just one neighborhood, Selby - Akaska is the 74th largest community in South Dakota.

-Unlike some towns, Selby - Akaska isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Selby - Akaska are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Selby - Akaska is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Selby - Akaska is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Selby - Akaska who work in management occupations (20.92%), office and administrative support (11.94%), and farm management occupations (8.60%).

-Telecommuters are a relatively large percentage of the workforce: 12.81% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Selby - Akaska who are college-educated is close to the national average for all communities of 21.84%: 18.77% of the adults in Selby - Akaska have a bachelor's degree or advanced degree.